Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Although set in England at a time when traditional religion was beginning to decline, the poet skilfully teases out more universal issues, using metaphor and pun and other devices to produce a memorable, technically efficient poem.
+- Although set in England at a time when traditional religion was beginning to decline, the poet skillfully teases out more universal issues, using metaphor and pun and other devices to produce a memorable, technically efficient poem.

 Larkin's narrator is initially just curious, stepping into a quiet church, but then becomes more perceptive, knowledgeable and dry.
 Each stanza furthers the inquiry until the conclusion comes at the end, radical yet tempered.